grommunio/.github/profile/README.md

 grommunio runs with just a single user up to many hundreds of thousands of users, from a rasberry pi to mainframes or even geo-split installations distributed all over the world.

+## _The_ turnkey communication solution

+grommunio is unique: it is drop-in compatible with Microsoft Exchange, providing all relevant messaging protocols to its open source and prorietary clients such as Microsoft Outlook without the installation of MAPI extensions on the client.

 ## Open Source :penguin:

 grommunio would not be possible without free and open source software.
 We believe in open source - we believe it is important for both, our society and organizations.
 With the right team, you accomplish a lot and add value to the community.